scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 The date picker can be set with limits on the dates that users can select.

-The date picker component can use a variety of date formats, with the UK style of _date-month-year_ used by default.
+The date picker component can use a variety of date formats, with the UK style of _date/month/year_ used by default.

 ## Why we use this component